Placing “is” (or other form of BE) directly before a verb with “to” can express various meanings

 In general usage, the word prize does not necessarily represent an action, but it can – and it does so here.
 The to verb specifies the action that the prize is.
 Other very general action-indicating nouns that a to verb could specify include challenge, effect, next step, outcome, possibility, problem, procedure and task.
 In contrast, meeting in (f) is a less general action, and armies in (g) is not an action at all.

 INFINITIVES THAT FOLLOW A SPECIFIC FORM OF be

 Two common meanings in this category are what I call unlikely future and destiny in the past.

 This is the use of were to after if (see 118.
 Problems with Conditional “if”), as in sentences like this:

 (l) If aliens were to visit the earth, great excitement would prevail.

 The suggestion here is that the future arrival of aliens is unlikely.
 Likely futures need the present simple tense after if, and will with the other verb.
 The word were is the only form of BE allowed in the unlikely future use, even when its subject is singular.
 The reason is that it is not the usual were but the special one known as the “subjunctive”, which never changes.

 This kind of sentence also needs a past tense form of BE, e.g.:

 (m) Augustus was to become Roman Emperor six years later.

 The infinitive here indicates a future life event – destiny – of a person or thing in the past (the subject of the sentence).
-There is a resemblance to sentences like (g), where the future event is an arranged plan.
+It is similar in meaning to the slightly less formal infinitive after was/were going (see 182.
+Structures with a Double Meaning 2, #1).
+There is also a resemblance to sentences like (g), where the future event is an arranged plan.
 As mentioned above, however, this latter meaning is unlikely in (m) because arranging to become an emperor is not easily done by ordinary people, especially six years beforehand.